lucia-auth/lucia/documentation/src/pages/learn/basics/validate-server-requests.md

 title: "Validate server requests"
 ---

-To validate a request, you'll have to read the access token and validate it.
 This page is for: Actions, standalone endpoints, and server load functions (ie. for +page.server.ts and +server.ts files).
-For getting the current user in a load function or in the client, refer to [Get current user in the client](/learn/basics/get-current-user-in-the-client).
+To get the current user in a normal load function refer to [Get current user in load functions](/learn/basics/get-current-user-in-load-functions).
+To get the current user in the client, refer to [Get current user in the client](/learn/basics/get-current-user-in-the-client).

 ## Validate requests